 Moreover, do keep in mind that a collection of prints like this can make a beautiful art gallery wall and a fantastic focal point in your space.
 Having said that though, since art photography is an investment and therefore, shouldn’t be taken lightly, we should always consult with a dealer we trust.

-Don’t forget to drop me a line and tell me your favorite photographers… I have two: Marina Vernicos (read her interview here) and Nicolas Lotsos.
+Don’t forget to drop me a line and tell me your favorite photographers… I have two: Marina Vernicos (whom I interviewed) and Nicolas Lotsos.

 Happy 4th of July celebrations!
 And don’t forget to stay tuned for more fun reading links for the weekend…till then, take care!